RichardFreedman/music_style_guide/sections/score_example.md

 ### Score Examples

-1. **Download a PDF from [IMSLP](https://imslp.org/), **a free archive of scores mostly in the public domain.
+1. **Download a PDF from [IMSLP](https://imslp.org/)**, a free archive of scores mostly in the public domain.
 With the exception of those flagged as _Non-PD US_, you may use these editions in any way you like.
 Let's say you're writing about [the first volume of J.S.
 Bach's Well Tempered Clavier](https://imslp.org/wiki/Das_wohltemperierte_Klavier_I,_BWV_846-869_(Bach,_Johann_Sebastian)).
 In the case of a well known work like this, there are many printed editions to choose from, even manuscripts.
 If you have questions, Haverford’s music librarian Guillermo Gómez (ggomez1@haverford.edu) will help you navigate results.

     **If the score you need is not available on IMSLP, get a hard copy from the library**.
 Guillermo can assist you.
 He can also advise you on copyright and usage.